Skip to main content

 How to Add Fractions with Different Denominators: Common Denominator and LCM

 To add or subtract fractions you need a common denominator.
-Formulas:
+One standard form for the sum is:

 ab+cd=ad+bcbd\frac{a}{b} + \frac{c}{d} = \frac{ad + bc}{bd}